-Documentation must be provided by treating health care or mental health professionals appropriately licensed to diagnose medical, psychological and/or learning disorders (i.e. physicians, psychiatrists, school psychologists, and psychologists).
-Documentation must be printed on professional letterhead, include the contact information and license number of the professional, and be signed by the clinician performing the evaluation.
+Documentation must be provided by the current treating health care or mental health professionals appropriately licensed to diagnose medical, psychological and/or learning disorders (i.e. physicians, psychiatrists, school psychologists, and psychologists).
+Documentation must be a pdf document printed on professional letterhead, include the contact information and license number of the professional, and be signed by the clinician performing the evaluation.
 The student must have been involved with ongoing treatment for the given medical or psychological disability.
-Documentation of treatment must be current (within the past 6 months).
+Psychiatrist/Psychological and Medical/Physical disability documentation must be within the last three months.

-If the submitted documentation does not include sufficient information for Disability Services to determine whether an accommodation is necessary, the Disability Services Office will inform the student in writing of the verification’s insufficiency and may request additional information, including speaking directly with the individual supplying the third-party verification, within seven (7) business days of receiving the verification.
+If the submitted documentation does not include sufficient information for Disability Services to determine whether an accommodation is necessary, the Disability Services Office will inform the student in writing of the verification’s insufficiency and may request additional information, including speaking directly with the individual supplying the third-party verification.

 For more details, please select one of the following: